JustAnotherHeroRiding/What-The-Key/Song Key.md

 ## Local storage to database
 - Replace all data previously stored in local storage to use the database instead.
 So far we have adding a track and the library of tracks, let's handle the rest of the data
+- Loading spinners while the data is loading

+## Drag and drop
+- Allow users to rearrange their tracks and have the order be permanent, this will most likely have to do a db call

 ## Auth
 ##### How does it work?
 The supabase service provides a way to interface with the database and our auth.
 Here we have the session that will most likely give us data about our user.
 Let's use it in the navbar